jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-Ghostery-or-Disconnect-concerning-privacy?.md

 | `s.ophan.co.uk`                      | ✔              | ✔          |        |
 | `platform.twitter.com`               | ✔              |            |        |

-The only request to a 3rd-party hostname by HTTPSB was for an image -- which are whitelisted by default unless the hostname is blacklisted.
+The only request to a 3rd-party hostname by HTTPSB was for a single image -- which are whitelisted by default unless the hostname is blacklisted.